HrishitaaDLN/FinGptPro/README.md

 FinGPT-Pro helps analyze financial datasets (like the Financial PhraseBank) using semantic search and large-language-model reasoning to summarize **positive**, **negative**, and **neutral** sentiments from contextually relevant statements.

+> You can view the app here: https://fingptpro-ldhar.streamlit.app/
 ---

 ##  Features